Magento 2 Installation Guide: Composer, GitHub, and ZIP Methods

 Done!

 Method 3.
-How to install Magento 2 via ZIP archive?
+How to Install Magento 2 via a ZIP Archive

 Step 1.
-Navigate to the Magento download page and download the latest Magento 2 source code package in the needed archive type (choose whether sample data is needed).
+Navigate to the Magento download page and download the latest Magento 2 version package in the needed archive type (choose whether sample data is needed).

 Step 2.
 Upload the archive to your server, then extract it to the Magento root directory.